Polynomial Monogamy Relations for Entanglement Negativity

+The elegance and simplicity of the monogamy inequality has made it the paragon for entanglement shareability.
+It has since been shown that other entanglement measures such as entanglement of formation~\cite{OCF14}, squashed entanglement~\cite{KGS}, and entanglement negativity~\cite{OH}, all satisfy the same monogamy relation.
+This raises two issues: the monogamy inequality may just be a first order approximation to the shareability of correlational resources, so to what extent can we quantify the exact amount possible to share?
+Second, is the limited shareability a consequence of limited systems, \ie, qubits?

+The first issue has recently been under pressure through a few angles.
+For example, it is well-known that the ring of polynomial invariants is finitely generated, and an explicit algebraic dependency, \ie, a polynomial, was discovered, relating all linear entropies, and hence coined, an exact monogamy \textit{equality}~\cite{ESmono}.
+Other considerations further refute the sanctity in the linear monogamy inequality \eqref{mono} claiming that it does not suffice to capture all entanglement trade-off constraints, constraints which rather may be unique to each entanglement \textit{measure}~\cite{WAP16}.

-To demonstrate the tightness of \eqref{mono}, it is informative to develop a pictorial representation.
-Consider the achievable set of triples, $(\mathcal{C}_{A|C}^2, \mathcal{C}_{A|B}^2,\mathcal{C}_{A|BC}^2)$, computed for all pure states of 3 qubits.
+In any application of monogamy, it is then important to note that {\textit{some}} law being satisfied does not necessarily imply its physical achievability.
+Concurrence is an exception to this rule: consider the achievable set of triples, $(\mathcal{C}_{A|C}^2, \mathcal{C}_{A|B}^2,\mathcal{C}_{A|BC}^2)$, computed for all pure states of 3 qubits.
 The equality in \eqref{mono} then defines a plane in the ambient space, $[0,1]^3$.
 The original work~\cite{CKW00} found saturation with the $W$ class of states, $\ket{W} = a \ket{001} + b\ket{010} + c \ket{100}$, which do, in fact, map onto the entire plane in $[0,1]^3$.
 Less well-known is the fact that the entire region above the plane can be achieved; see Fig.~\ref{conimage}.

-The elegance and simplicity of the monogamy inequality has made it the paragon for entanglement shareability.
-It has since been shown that entanglement of formation~\cite{OCF14}, squashed entanglement~\cite{KGS}, and entanglement negativity~\cite{OH}, all satisfy the same monogamy relation.
+Entanglement negativity is not an exception to the above achievability rule.
+One aim of this Letter is to make the fine print of its monogamy law legible; in other words, to derive the boundary of achievable correlations for negativity.
 Negativity, in particular, is important for several reasons.
-It is directly related to PPT states, a peculiar set of entangled states that, among other properties~\cite{AJS14}, cannot be distilled~\cite{VW02}.
-Further, negativity provides an alternative measure of mixed state entanglement that has the extremely rare property of being computable.
-In this Letter, we show that the `linear' monogamy inequality exemplified in \eqref{mono} fails to describe the achievable set of negativity triples and we derive the true boundary.
-By generalizing our approach to qubits, we are then able to formulate a conjecture on the strict shareability of negativity in arbitrarily large quantum systems.
+It is directly related to PPT states, a peculiar set of entangled states that, among other properties~\cite{AJS14}, cannot be distilled~\cite{VW02}, so that negativity may be measuring ``useful" entanglement.
+Further, negativity provides an alternative measure of mixed state entanglement that has the extremely rare property of being computable, indeed for \textit{arbitrary} dimensional quantum system.